olivercalder/WordHelp/README.md

 `Ladder` uses breadth first search to find the shortest path between two words by traversing through words which differ by only one letter from the parent word.

-`Ladder` uses a custom `MapNode` class which stores the following:
+`Ladder` uses a custom `GraphNode` class which stores the following:
 ```
 String word
 boolean visited
-MapNode parent
+GraphNode parent
 ```
-Each possible neighbor word is checked against a `HashMap` of `MapNode`s built by `Loader` from a text file containing a list of 'valid' words.
+Each possible neighbor word is checked against a `HashMap` of `GraphNode`s built by `Loader` from a text file containing a list of 'valid' words.
 - _Sample dictionaries can be found in the Dictionaries folder_